Citizens United v. FEC: Opposition

-President Barack Obama stated that the decision "gives the special interests and their lobbyists even more power in Washington—while undermining the influence of average Americans who make small contributions to support their preferred candidates".
-Obama later stated that "this ruling strikes at our democracy itself" and "I can't think of anything more devastating to the public interest".
-Just days after the ruling, Obama condemned the decision during his 2010 State of the Union Address, stating that, "Last week, the Supreme Court reversed a century of law to open the floodgates for special interests—including foreign corporations—to spend without limit in our elections.
+President Barack Obama said the decision "gives the special interests and their lobbyists even more power in Washington—while undermining the influence of average Americans who make small contributions to support their preferred candidates".
+Obama later said "this ruling strikes at our democracy itself" and "I can't think of anything more devastating to the public interest".
+Just days after the ruling, he condemned it in his 2010 State of the Union Address, saying: "Last week, the Supreme Court reversed a century of law to open the floodgates for special interests—including foreign corporations—to spend without limit in our elections.
 Well, I don't think American elections should be bankrolled by America's most powerful interests, or worse, by foreign entities."
-On television, the camera shifted to a shot of the Supreme Court Justices in the front row directly in front of the President while he was making this statement, and Justice Samuel Alito mouthed the words "Not true".
+On television, the camera shifted to a shot of the Supreme Court Justices in the front row directly in front of Obama while he was saying this, and Justice Samuel Alito mouthed the words "Not true".

-Democratic Senator Russ Feingold, a lead sponsor of the BCRA, stated "This decision was a terrible mistake.
+Democratic Senator Russ Feingold, a lead sponsor of the BCRA, said: "This decision was a terrible mistake.
 Presented with a relatively narrow legal issue, the Supreme Court chose to roll back laws that have limited the role of corporate money in federal elections since Teddy Roosevelt was president."
-Representative Alan Grayson stated that it was "the worst Supreme Court decision since the Dred Scott case, and that the court had opened the door to political bribery and corruption in elections to come.
+Representative Alan Grayson said it was "the worst Supreme Court decision since the Dred Scott case, and that the court had opened the door to political bribery and corruption in elections to come.
 Senator John McCain, a co-crafter of the BCRA, said "there's going to be, over time, a backlash... when you see the amounts of union and corporate money that's going to go into political campaigns".
-McCain was "disappointed by the decision of the Supreme Court and the lifting of the limits on corporate and union contributions" but not surprised by the decision, saying that "It was clear that Justice Roberts, Alito and Scalia, by their very skeptical and even sarcastic comments, were very much opposed to BCRA."
+McCain was "disappointed by the decision of the Supreme Court and the lifting of the limits on corporate and union contributions" but not surprised by the decision, saying, "It was clear that Justice Roberts, Alito and Scalia, by their very skeptical and even sarcastic comments, were very much opposed to BCRA."